-- You must take all the evidence and documents you have been asked to provide.
-If you can’t, you must let the Job Centre know why.
+- Provide all the evidence and documents requested.
+If you can’t, you must let your work coach know why.

-- If you weren’t able to get your ID verified online, then you will need to book and attend an ID interview.
+- If you weren’t able to get your ID verified online, then you will need to attend an ID interview.

 If you are claiming as a couple, you will both need to do the above separately.

-IMPORTANT: If you do not book or attend the new claim interview appointment when required, your claim may be cancelled.
+IMPORTANT: If you do not attend the new claim interview appointment when required, your claim may be cancelled.

 What happens at the new claim interview?